-Ms. Dawn Johnson, Treasurer
+Ms. Dawn Johnson, Vice President

 Dawn graduated from EIU in 1983 with a Bachelor of Arts in journalism.
 She is a litigation lawyer at Greensfelder, Hemker, and Gale, PC. – St. Louis, Missouri.
 As head of the firm’s Franchising and Distribution Industry Group, Dawn leads a team of transactional and litigation attorneys who represent clients nationally and internationally.
-Her practice focuses on all aspects of the dealer, distributor, and franchisee relationship, including termination and non-renewal, claims under state and federal relationship laws, and claims such as breach of contract, fraud, tortious interference, antitrust pricing, and trademark infringement.
+Her practice focuses on all aspects of the dealer, distributor and franchisee relationship, including termination and non-renewal, claims under state and federal relationship laws and claims such as breach of contract, fraud, tortious interference, antitrust pricing, and trademark infringement.

 Dawn has significant appellate experience and is co-leader of the appellate practice within the firm.
 She handles appeals and works closely with other trial lawyers in the firm to ensure that issues are properly preserved for appeal.
-Dawn has argued before the Missouri Supreme Court and the Missouri Court of Appeals, Eastern and Western Districts, the Illinois Court of Appeals, and the U.S. Court of Appeals for the Eighth Circuit.
+Dawn has argued before the Missouri Supreme Court and the Missouri Court of Appeals, Eastern and Western Districts, the Illinois Court of Appeals and the U.S. Court of Appeals for the Eighth Circuit.
 Before attending law school, she was an award-winning reporter for the Herald & Review daily newspaper in Decatur, Illinois.
 After graduating from Washington University School of Law, she continued her writing experience as a law clerk to U.S. Magistrate Judge David D. Noce in the U.S. District Court, Eastern District of Missouri, from 1993 to 1997.

 She is active within her community, having served on the Board of Directors for Safe Connections from 2015 to the present; College Summit Missouri Site Advisory Board, 2012-present, Chair, 2015-present; Gateway Legal Services, Inc., Board of Directors, 2008 to the present; and the Bar Association of Metropolitan St. Louis, Board of Governors, 2002-2004.

-Dr. Kelvin Lane, Secretary
+Dr. Kelvin Lane, Treasurer

 Buffalo Grove, Illinois